dArignac/smarthome/README.md

 ## Open Tasks aka Roadmap

+* grafana
+  * multiple sensors selectable and the labels are correct
 * script the pi setup mentioned in this readme
   * user and group ids via env (here in readme and compose file)
   * credentials in compose can be overwritten with `docker-compose.override.yaml`